eclipseisoffline/iris-coloured-lights/README.md

 ### Using standalone

-Download a ZIP file of this repository on GitHub, then copy the ZIP file over to your shaderpacks directory.
+Download a ZIP file of this repository on GitHub, then extract the ZIP file over to your shaderpacks directory.
 Everything should work out of the box.

 ### Including in your own shaderpack